Asher Wright

-Asher Wright (September 7, 1803 – April 13, 1875) was an American Presbyterian missionary, who worked among the people of the Seneca Nation, of the native Iroquois of the northeastern United States from 1831 to 1875.
+Asher Wright (September 7, 1803 – April 13, 1875) was an American Friends (Quaker) missionary, who worked among the people of the Seneca Nation, of the native Iroquois of the northeastern United States from 1831 to 1875.
 His most notable work was the extensive translation and linguistics work he did among the Seneca people.
 Asher and his wife Laura Maria Sheldon were based in the Seneca mission on the Buffalo Creek Reservation.
-After 1845, they relocated along with the Buffalo Creek Seneca to the Cattaraugus Resvervation following the sale of Buffalo Creek to developers from the Ogden Company.
+After 1845, they relocated along with the Buffalo Creek Seneca to the Cattaraugus Reservation following the sale of Buffalo Creek to developers from the Ogden Company.
 Alongside their missionary and ministry work, the Wrights recorded the Seneca language and culture.
 Integral to their work was the education of the Seneca people, especially teaching literacy to the people in their own language.
 In 1855 they founded the Thomas Asylum for Orphan and Destitute Children, later named the Thomas Indian School.

 Early life and education

 Wright was born in Hanover, New Hampshire, on September 7, 1803.
 He was educated at Dartmouth College between 1826 and 1829, registered in the medical school alongside studying Ancient Languages.
 At the same time, Wright was enrolled at the Andover Theological Seminary, where he graduated in 1831 and was ordained in the same year.
 Prior to his appointment as a missionary at Buffalo Creek Reservation, Wright married Martha Edgerton in 1831.
 Martha died on January 7, 1831, from illness and ongoing poor health, aged 23.
 On January 21, 1833, Wright married Laura Maria Sheldon, a school teacher from Vermont, whom he had corresponded with through letter after being introduced to by their mutual friend Rev. Clark Perry.